danio86/SlackBook2.0/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This is our default user story templatepurpose here.
+about: This is our default user story templatepurpose here
 title: 'USER-STORY: <TITLE>'
 labels: ''
 assignees: ''